leehuk/factorio-tnfp/README.md

 &nbsp;
 ![TNfP Station Select Search](https://leehuk.github.io/factorio-tnfp/docs/images/tnfp-screenshot-stationselect-search.jpg)

+* Selecting a station will temporarily add it to the trains schedule and dispatch the train there, where it will wait for the player to exit before resuming its previous schedule.
 * Quickly filter between stations in the trains schedules, TNfP designated stations or all stations.
+Mod setting controls the default.
 * Filter the list of stations further via the search bar.
+* Submit the search bar with enter, and the first station in the list will be selected.
-* Pin stations to the top of the 'all stations' list.
+* Home stations can be pinned to the very top of the 'all stations' and 'tnfp stations' lists via a circuit signal.
-* Selecting a station will temporarily add it to the trains schedule and dispatch the train there, where it will wait for the player to exit before resuming its previous schedule.
+* Any station can be pinned to the top of the 'all stations' list via the GUI.
 * The railtool button will provide a railtool and open the map, allowing the train to be dispatched to any valid rail segment.
-* Mod setting to control the default filter

 ### TNfP Network
 If one or more trains are assigned into a TNfP network they can be automatically dispatched to the players location using the two shortcuts: